kekexinz/kekexinz.github.io/_pages/research.md

 | <img src='../images/publication/complex_eigen.png' align="center" width="200" height="10"> | __Sicheng He__, Yayun Shi, Eirikur Jonsson, and Joaquim R. R. A. Martins. <br><br> [__Eigenvalue problem derivatives computation for a complex matrix using the adjoint method__](../paper/eigen_der_complex.pdf)  <br><br> Submitted to _Mechanical system and signal processing_.|

 ## 6. Structural global optimization using mixed integer linear and second order cone programming

+The state-of-the-art design optimization in the field assumes that the structure is rigid and the coupling between the structure and fluid is neglected.
+In effect, such assumptions become problematic as the size of the wind turbine increases to improve efficiency and the structure is becoming more flexible.
+In addition, by considering the coupling effect, we can explore a larger design space and design more efficient wind turbines.
+In this research, the pressing question we plan to address is: **How can we optimize the wind turbine design with both structural and aerodynamic shape variables and account for their coupling?**

+To answer that question, we apply the MDO algorithms together with computational fluid dynamics (CFD) and finite element analysis (FEA) tools.
+The key finding of the research is that the aeroelastic coupling can be exploited to reduce the structure mass by about 2.2% compared with an optimized design without the coupling.
+We obtained **the-first-of-it-kind** high-fidelity aerostructural optimization for wind turbines.
+We are currently exploring using the composite to obtain passive load alleviation to further improve the performance of the wind turbine designs.